Perfect Output Feedback in the Two-User Decentralized Interference Channel: Gaussian Interference Channel with Feedback

 \subsubsection{Capacity Region of the Gaussian IC with Feedback}

 One of the approximations of $\Cgicfb$ is given by Suh and Tse in \cite{Suh-TIT-2011}.
-This approximation to within two bits (Def. \ref{DefApproximationInNbis}) is given in terms of two regions: (a) a region $\underRfb$ achievable with a simplified Han-Kobayashi scheme with feedback that uses block Markov encoding and backward decoding (Theorem $2$ in \cite{Suh-TIT-2011}); and (b) an outer-bound region (Theorem $3$ in \cite{Suh-TIT-2011}), denoted in the following by $\overRfb$.
+This approximation is to within one bit (Def. \ref{DefApproximationInNbis}) for the case of the real GIC and it is given in terms of two regions: (a) a region $\underRfb$ achievable with a simplified Han-Kobayashi scheme with feedback that uses block Markov encoding and backward decoding (Theorem $2$ in \cite{Suh-TIT-2011}); and (b) an outer-bound region (Theorem $3$ in \cite{Suh-TIT-2011}), denoted in the following by $\overRfb$.
 The set of rate pairs $(R_1, R_2) \in \underRfb$ satisfy the following set of inequalities for a given $\rho \in [0,1]$:

 The region $\overRfb$ is an outer bound of the capacity region, i.e., $\Cgicfb \subseteq \overRfb$.
 The region $\overRfb$ is the set of rate pairs $(R_1, R_2)$ that satisfy the following set of inequalities, with $\rho \in [0,1]$: